 Mobile friendly internet searches are enabled by determining if individual internet sites are mobile friendly.
 In a described implementation, a mobile-friendliness indication is determined for an internet site.
 The determined mobile-friendliness indication is stored in association with the internet site in an index that may be used for internet searching.
 In another described implementation, a data structure comprises an internet index with multiple internet site entries having one or more associated mobile-friendliness indications.
 The mobile-friendliness indications may be general affirmative indications of mobile friendliness or specific indications of mobile-friendliness that identify a specific user agent type.
 In yet another described implementation, a search request having search terms is received, and a search is performed based thereon to produce a search results set.
 If the search requestor is a mobile device, the search results are ordered responsive to mobile-friendliness indications associated with the internet sites of the search results set.

-The patent filing tells us that traditional search services don’t accomodate special features of mobile devices, and return the same results regardless of whether a person searching is using a desktop computer or a handheld.
+The patent filing tells us that traditional search services don’t accommodate special features of mobile devices, and return the same results regardless of whether a person searching is using a desktop computer or a handheld.

 Some sites that may be returned may not be formatted well for the smaller screens of a mobile device, or aren’t set up for a slower bandwidth connection, or may not even display on one of those screens.